Brough railway station: Services

 All services on the various routes out of Hull call at the station, giving it good links with many towns and cities in the rest of Yorkshire.
-There are also a number of through trains each day to and from London King's Cross, courtesy of Hull Trains (seven departures each day) and London North Eastern Railway. (one morning service outbound, returning in the evening).
+There are also several through trains each day to and from London King's Cross, courtesy of Hull Trains (seven departures each day) and London North Eastern Railway. (one morning service outbound, returning in the evening).

 Sunday sees an hourly service to Sheffield and every two hours to York & Manchester (with some extra trains in the afternoon).
-There are now also a few through trains to Scarborough all year since the December 2009 timetable change.
+There are now also through trains to Scarborough all year since the December 2009 timetable change.

-Northern has promised to introduce an additional hourly service between Leeds and Bridlington.
-Service frequency improvements will also be implemented on the York & Sheffield routes both on weekdays and on Sundays as part of the new franchise agreement.
+Northern had promised to introduce an additional hourly service between Leeds and Bridlington.
+Service frequency improvements were also to be implemented on the York & Sheffield routes, both on weekdays and on Sundays as part of the new franchise agreement.
 The additional Northern service (from Hull to Halifax via Leeds and Bradford Interchange) began at the 2019 winter timetable change.

-As of December 2019, the typical off-peak service pattern is as follows:
+As of May 2025, the typical off-peak service pattern is as follows: